team178/team178.github.io/README.md

 6. Please **please PLEASE** comment your code!
 7. Lastly: If you don't know, ask!

-This section of the README file is copied from the [Changing HTML and CSS on the Website wiki page](https://github.com/team178/team178.github.io/wiki/Changing-HTML-and-CSS-on-the-Website).

 ### Running Locally

 Start by making sure you have Ruby installed: